 Drew Shaeffer of Virginia Beach will take her French-speaking talents to Quebec from July to Aug., made possible by her earning a Pi Delta Phi National French Honors Society Mary E. Gutermuth Award.

-The Ball State University sophomore prevailed over hundreds of other applicants from 400 Phi Delta Pi chapters in the nation, and was the only recipient bestowed with this annual award.
+The Ball State University sophomore prevailed over a dozen other applicants from Pi Delta Phi chapters across the country.

 Shaeffer, a marketing and French double major with a linguistics minor in the Honors College, has studied French since middle school.
 She attended high school at the International Baccalaureate Program at Princess Anne.